Tacloban, Leyte

 It’s a mobile bar!
 Place your orders, please.

-My friend brought us to a mobile bar, a delivery truck or a bigger version of a food truck, that was converted into a bar.
-The bar’s name is Na Ning and at that time, it was parked along Juan Luna corner Burgos St. They set up some tables and chairs along the sidewalk, played great music, and placed some lights that gave an ambiance of a bar.
+My friend took us to a mobile bar, a delivery truck or a larger food truck that they converted into a bar.
+At that time, the bar Na Ning stood at the corner of Juan Luna and Burgos Street.
+The team arranged tables and chairs along the sidewalk, played great music, and placed lights to create bar ambiance.

 One of the owners chatted with us.
 I learned from him that Na Ning was his grandfather.
-They used to have a place for the bar but because it was also destroyed by the typhoon, they opted to have a mobile bar instead.
+The typhoon destroyed the bar, leading them to adopt a mobile bar instead.
 During the course of our conversation, I found out that he is the brother of someone I know, a member of the fraternity where my sorority is affiliated with.
 He and his sister also knew the Program Officer of Hands On Manila, where our traveling group are active volunteers.
 It was a small world after all.

 A mini-reunion of sorts, plus we have a new-found friend.
 Photo by Abby Pacquing.